viplavdhande91/My-Notes/JobTemplates/README.md

 ```
 Dear Dushyant,
-I found your profile on Linkedin and wanted to reach out to
+I’d love to connect with you professionally and wanted to reach out to
 discuss potentially working with your Company.
+Cheers!.
 I’m a Full Stack Developer[Angular, .NET, C#, Azure] with 2 Years of
 experience with  Nagarro.
 Could you please refer me?
 Looking forward to hearing from you.